TV presenter and actress Annabel Giles dies following brain tumour diagnosis

 The children thanked well-wishers for their support and asked for donations to be made to Martlets Hospice instead of flowers or gifts as they said their “exceptional care was a great source of comfort throughout this journey”.

-She was previously married to Ultravox singer Midge Ure with whom she shared daughter Molly, but they later separated.
-Giles also had a second child, her son Tedd.
+She was married to Ultravox singer Midge Ure, with whom she shared daughter Molly, but they separated.
+Giles also had a second child – her son Tedd.